jcgregorio/vanillajs/vue.js/README.md

 You should have the following installed:

-1. Node - A version late enough to have npx.
+1. node - A version late enough to have npx.
-2. Yarn.
+2. yarn.

 Running
 =======